 Gypsyland was formed in Nanaimo, BC in the early 90’s amidst the boom of the Seattle grunge scene.
-Brian Kehoe and Luke Davison had been playing in local bands on the circuit, and had always had a mutual respect and admiration for each other’s musical talents.
-Many coffee shop meetings were had, discussing philosophy, music and the importance of being honest in your art.
-They decided to get together to play and write some music.
-The combining of their ideas and talents were an instant match.
-It wasn’t long before they had a full repertoire of original songs, and began recording and performing.
+Brian and Luke had been playing in local cover bands on the circuit, and decided to get together to exchange song ideas.
+It wasn’t long before they had a full repertoire of original music, and began recording and performing.

-Clayton Hill joined the band shortly after Gypsyland had recorded their first EP.
+Clayton Hill (currently playing with Trooper) joined the band shortly after Gypsyland had recorded their first EP.
 Clayton’s drumming style and personality was the missing cog in Gypsyland’s gears.
-An incredibly talented and solid drummer, Luke had met Clayton a few years earlier when he was performing with high-end show bands produced out of Vancouver.
-Clayton and Luke became instant close friends, and when the moment arose that Clayton could join the band, it was made so.
-They played their first show together at the famed Town Pump in Vancouver, to a very warm reception.
+They played their first show together at the famed Town Pump in Vancouver.

 They proceeded to play shows throughout BC and Alberta, including shows as the warm up act for Wide Mouth Mason, Our Lady Peace, Moist, and Junkhouse.
 They were heavily involved in their local Nanaimo music scene, playing numerous local shows and festivals.

 Their first EP, “Gypsyland”, won them a radio contest called “Rocktoria”, a yearly album compilation at the time sponsored by Q-100.3 FM, Victoria.
-Gypsyland was 1 of 4 bands chosen out of about 400 entries, and they recorded 3 songs for the CD “Rocktoria VI” at Seacoast Sound in Victoria, BC.
+They recorded 3 songs for the CD “Rocktoria VI” at Seacoast Sound in Victoria, BC.
 The songs “Aces for Hearts”, “I Won’t Crack” and “Fit to be Tied” enjoyed local FM radio airplay, as well as the Vancouver FM stations and south of the border to Seattle.

 Soon after, they were offered a record deal and management from an independent label and studio in Seattle, but they chose to accept an offer from the producer of the Rocktoria albums.
 They spent the summer of 1995 recording the albums tracks, but due to unforeseen circumstances, the production was halted and the album was never fully completed.

-After this setback, Luke developed a fairly serious alcohol abuse problem, one that had been creeping up for quite some time, and they all went their separate ways.
+After this setback, they all went their separate ways.
 Clayton joined Trooper in 2007, one of Canada’s most iconic rock bands, and still tours with them to this day.
 He has also been releasing his own solo records.
 Brian is still one of the top bass players on Vancouver Island, and continues to write, record and perform, being the bottom end on numerous indie albums.
-Luke pursued a Diploma in audio engineering, as well as continuing to play gigs on the local circuit, writing music, and offering his talents on a few album releases, both as guitarist and bassist.
-It was Luke’s personal issues which kept the band apart for so long; a number of dark years passed for him as he fought with alcoholism.
-Thankfully, those years are now behind him, and he reunited himself again with Brian and Clayton.
+Luke continued to play gigs on the local circuit and write music.
+He played on a few album releases, both as guitarist and bassist.

-In early 2014, Clayton made the phone call to get the band back into the studio to record the album they never finished, as the songs have always had a sense of timelessness to them, and were begging to be completed.
-“The time is now” , said Clayton.
-How right he was.
+In early 2014, Clayton made the phone call to get the band back into the studio to record the album they never finished.